 Each city covered by ServiceIndustry.tips is managed by volunteer local administrators.
 Our core team vetted a few, those few vetted their contacts in other cities, and so on.
-To report abuse or to offer to help with local management, please visit your city's site and send an message to the support email at the bottom of the page.
+To report abuse or to offer to help with local management, please visit your city’s site and send a message to the support email at the bottom of the page.

 Who We Serve

 Our goal at ServiceIndustry.tips is to help workers in the food and beverage service industry and those who receive much of their income from tips.

 - Cocktail Servers

 - Event Production Staff

 ServiceIndustry.tips is a dedicated core team that started out in Chattanooga, TN, as well as hundreds of volunteers across the nation: Dan Ryan, Donald Sayers, Jen Gregory, Galen Riley, Kelly Kuhn, Matt Hanson, and Webb Sanderson.